-- differences between our historical consolidated balance sheet prepared on a carve-out basis and assets and liabilities expected to be contributed by Select to us; - the effect of our anticipated post-Separation capital structure, including (1) the incurrence of indebtedness in an aggregate principal amount equal to approximately \$1,500.0 million pursuant to the Debt Financing Transactions and the application of the net proceeds from the Debt Financing Transactions as described in the section of this prospectus entitled "Description of Certain Indebtedness" and (2) the sale by us of shares of our common stock in this offering and the application of the net proceeds from this offering as described in the section of this prospectus entitled "Use of Proceeds," based on an assumed initial public offering price of \$ per share of our common stock, which is the midpoint of the public offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us; - · the one-time expenses associated with the Separation and related transactions; and - other adjustments as described in the accompanying notes to the unaudited pro forma consolidated financial information.
+- the effect of our anticipated post-Separation capital structure, including (1) the incurrence of indebtedness in an aggregate principal amount equal to approximately \$1,500.0 million pursuant to the Debt Financing Transactions and the application of the net proceeds from the Debt Financing Transactions as described in the section of this prospectus entitled "Description of Certain Indebtedness" and (2) the sale by us of shares of our common stock in this offering and the application of the net proceeds from this offering as described in the section of this prospectus entitled "Use of Proceeds," based on an assumed initial public offering price of \$ per share of our common stock, which is the midpoint of the public offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us; and - the one-time expenses associated with the Separation and related transactions.

-Autonomous entity adjustments include the following:

-- the impact of the transactions contemplated by the agreements described under "Certain Relationships and Related Person Transactions - Agreements to be Entered into in Connection with the Separation"; and - other adjustments as described in the accompanying notes to the unaudited pro forma consolidated financial information.
+Autonomous entity adjustments relate to the impact of the transactions contemplated by the agreements described under "Certain Relationships and Related Person Transactions - Agreements to be Entered into in Connection with the Separation."

 The unaudited pro forma consolidated financial information is based upon available information and assumptions that we believe are reasonable and supportable.
 The unaudited pro forma consolidated financial information is for illustrative and informational purposes only.
 The unaudited pro forma consolidated financial information may not necessarily reflect what our financial condition, results of operations or cash flows would have been had we been a standalone company during the periods presented, or what our financial condition, results of operations and cash flows may be in the future.
-In addition, the unaudited pro forma consolidated financial statements, which have been prepared from Select's historical accounting records.
+In addition, the unaudited pro forma consolidated financial information has been derived from our historical consolidated financial statements, which have been prepared from Select's historical accounting records.
 All of the allocations and estimates in our historical consolidated financial statements are based on assumptions that management believes are reasonable.
 The historical consolidated financial statements may not necessarily reflect what our financial condition, results of operations or cash flows would have been had we been a standalone company during the periods presented, or what our financial condition, results of operations and cash flows may be in the future.

-The unaudited pro forma consolidated financial information reported below should be read in conjunction with the section of this prospectus entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical consolidated financial statements included elsewhere in this prospectus.
+The unaudited pro forma consolidated financial information reported below should be read in conjunction with the section of this prospectus entitled "Management's Discussion and Analysis of

+Financial Condition and Results of Operations" and the historical consolidated financial statements included elsewhere in this prospectus.